-Choose ADVANCED > Filter Options > IP/Port Filter to go to the right page.
+Choose ADVANCED > Filter Options > IP/Port Filter to go to the following page.
 The page shown as the figure appears on the right.
 The IP/Port Filter in this page is based on IPv4 protocol.

 Entries in the table are used to restrict certain types of data packets through the gateway.
 These filters are helpful in securing or restricting your local network.
-For example, select protocol as IP, rule action as Deny, direction as Downstream